 Two network analysis layers incorporate time windows: route and vehicle routing problem analysis layers.
 The following two tables provide a list of the network analysis classes for which you can set time windows.

 |Network analysis class||Time window field|

 Time windows are used when any of the time window fields (TimeWindowStart and TimeWindowEnd) in the Stops layer are populated.
 The time zone for time window fields can be specified when creating a new Route analysis layer using the Time Zone for Time Fields parameter on the Make Route Analysis Layer geoprocessing tool dialog box.
+You can also specify the time zone for time window fields by using the Reference Time Zone drop-down list on the Route ribbon.
 To update the time zone for time window fields on an existing layer, use the timeZoneUsageForTimeFields property of the RouteSolverProperties class in Python.